The care, conservation and custody of Pukaki is provided by the Pukaki Trust on behalf of the Crown.

 In 1877 Ngati Whakaue gifted Pukaki to the Crown as a symbol of trust regarding the Crown's promise to develop the Rotorua township for the benefit of Ngati Whakaue.
 The taonga was held at Auckland Museum until 1997, when Ngati Whakaue confirmed and completed the gifting and transfer of ownership of Pukaki to the Crown.
 Pukaki was located in the galleria of the Rotorua District Council building from 1997 to 2011.
 The taonga was relocated by consensus of Ngāti Whakaue and the Trust to form the centrepiece of the new wing of the Rotorua Museum of Art and History when it re-opened in September 2011.

-- Te Ururoa Flavell, MP (Chair on behalf of the Minister for Arts, Culture and Heritage)
+- Tamati Coffey MP (Authorised Representative of the Ex-Officio Chair, the Minister for Arts, Culture and Heritage)

 - Dr Paora Tapsell (Ngāti Whakaue representative)